La Verne Fire & Emergency Services

-The City engaged a third-party consultant, Messina and Associates, to evaluate a report provided by LA County Fire on the services they could provide to La Verne and the associated costs, as well as to conduct an analysis of the City’s current fire operations by the La Verne Fire Department (LVFD).
-Messina and Associates completed their analysis, culminating in the release of the
+The City of La Verne engaged a third-party consultant to evaluate a report provided by LA County Fire on the services they could provide to La Verne and the associated costs, as well as to conduct preliminary analysis of the City’s current state of fire operations along with a path forward to maintain its independent department.

 - Finding the best fire service delivery model possible to satisfy both the needs and interests of the La Verne community, while also acknowledging that no solution will be perfect.

 - Exploring additional fire service delivery models beyond what is covered in the Review, including reaching out to LA County Fire on the feasibility of creating a hybrid service model that leverages the strengths that both LVFD and LA County Fire have to offer.

 - Engaging with LVFD firefighters and the La Verne Firefighters’ Association to gain an understanding of their position on the matter and establish a collaborative path forward.

 After a month-long public feedback period from the community on the findings of the report, over 120 comments were received, which were presented to the Council at their meeting on November 2, 2020.
 Also included in this report was an update on the research conducted on additional potential alternative service models with LA County Fire.
 Based on this information and the feedback received, the Council directed City staff to focus their efforts on working with LA County Fire to provide the City with fire services contract terms for review and consideration, as well as conduct a detailed analysis of La Verne's current resources to determine the costs of conversion facilities and equipment.
 At that time, the Council also decided to postpone implementation of any of the Review recommendations until the discussion with the County had been completed.